Saim-Akhtar/RIOT-Application-AWS/README.md

 ---

+---

 ##  Overview

- In this project an IoT (Internet of Things) sensor node is developed using the RIOT operating system.
-The sensor node is designed to collect environmental data, including temperature and pressure, and transmit this data to an MQTT (Message Queuing Telemetry Transport) broker using secure protocols,The sensor node communicates with an MQTT broker, and the Mosquitto broker bridge is configured to connect to AWS IoT. and visualizes the data through Grafana.
+In this project, we have created an IoT (Internet of Things) sensor node utilizing the RIOT operating system.
+This sensor node is specifically engineered for the collection of environmental data, such as temperature and pressure.
+The collected data is then securely transmitted to an MQTT (Message Queuing Telemetry Transport) broker through secure protocols.
+The sensor node establishes communication with an RSMB broker, and the configuration of the Mosquitto client bridge enables a connection to AWS EC2.
+Subsequently, a Python MQTT client subscribed to the topic stores the data in InfluxDB, and the information is visualized through Grafana.

 ![Alt text](/Images/SystemArchitecture.png)

 ---

-##  Repository Structure
+##  Directory Structure

 ```sh
 └── FIT-LAB-MQTT-AWSIOT/